masalinas/poc-angular-electron/README.md

 [You must install some dependencies](https://www.electronjs.org/docs/development/build-instructions-linux)

-The project is prepared for compile in windows, Mac or Linux.
+The project is prepared for compile on Windows, Mac or Linux.
 Check dependencies for each case
 ```javascript
 npm run electron:mac
 npm run electron:windows